In the clinic for Oct. 11, 2023

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Agenus, Akero, Annexon, Apnimed, Athersys, Aviadobio, Bioxcel, Bridgebio, Carmot, Genentech, Genfleet, Hansa, I-mab, Immunic, Merck & Co., Merck KGaA, Myrtelle, Nanology, Oculis, Olema, Plus, Roche, Scorpion, TME, Toragen, Transgene, Ventyx, Xenon.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Pathnostics.

 Briefs